echemdb/unitpackage/doc/usage/bibliography.md

 entry.citation(backend='text') # other available backends: 'latex' or 'markdown'. 'text' is default.
 ```

-Individual `db.bibliography` entries can be accessed with the citation key associated with an echemdb entry.
+Individual `db.bibliography` entries can be accessed with the citation key associated with an unitpackage entry.

 ```{code-cell} ipython3
 bibtex_key = entry.source.citation_key